immortaldigital/TsNet/README.md

 ## MNIST

-It achieved 97.6% accuracy a subset of the MNIST database with the following parameters:
+TsNet achieved 97.6% accuracy a subset of the MNIST database with the following parameters:
 - Iterations: 100,000
 - Training samples: 8,000
 - Test samples: 1,000